Discover our craft beer scene!

 India Pale Ale: The perfect introduction to hoppier beers, this selection is light and a little smoky.

 Pale Ale: This crisp ale is perfect for slow sipping and would also preserve well in a growler.

 Mango Wheat: Not as sweet as you would think, this is the beer of the summer.
 Fresh and satisfying.

-In addition to its local breweries, Tupper Lake also has a number of pubs and taverns where you can enjoy a meal, or just a beer.
-Stop by P2's Irish Pub, which features a selection of local beers on tap and a classic pub menu with Irish twists, or head out of town for a home-cooked meal at the Thirsty Moose Pub and Grub.
+In addition to its local brewery, Tupper Lake also has a number of pubs and taverns where you can enjoy a meal, or just a beer.
+Stop by P2’s Irish Pub, which features a selection of local beers on tap and a classic pub menu with Irish twists, or head out of town for a home-cooked meal at the Thirsty Moose Pub and Grub.

 Need to work up a thirst first?
 There are tons of outdoor activities to enjoy before you start your tour.
 And remember, always drink responsibly!
 Plan ahead and book a nearby stay so you don’t need to worry about driving until the next day.
 Wherever you go, you’ll be delighted to discover just how brew-tiful Tupper Lake is!